simon-fauconnier/ryzen-hackintosh/README.md

 ## BIOS settings

-/!\ Does not boot with the latest version of the motherboard bios /!\
+Now works with the latest motherboard BIOS versions (tested with versions F30, F31q).

 Access the bios by pressing the F2 key on computer startup.